Dechrissen/yelp-camp/README.md

-# YelpCamp
+# yelp-camp
+This project is based on the same-named project featured in Colt Steele's Web Developer Bootcamp course on Udemy.
+It is a demo web app which illustrates the interplay of many commonly-used Node.js packages for web app development.

+## Overview
 This project makes use of:
 - Node
 - Express
 - MongoDB
 - Mongoose
 - Bootstrap

-## `/seeds/index.js`
+- Passport
+- express-session
+- MapTiler

+### Seeding
-Running this file with `node /seeds/index.js` will seed the database with sample data.
+`/seeds/index.js` -- Running this file with `node /seeds/index.js` will seed the database with sample data.

 ## Full CRUD functionality